UC-MACSS/persp-model_W17/students/Ochoa_Erin/PS6/ps6-emo.md

     ## AIC: 4178.4
     ##
     ## Number of Fisher Scoring iterations: 5

-1. Interpret the results in paragraph format.
-This should include a discussion of your results as if you were reviewing them with fellow computational social scientists.
-Discuss the results using any or all of log-counts, predicted event counts, and first differences - choose what makes sense to you and provides the most value to the reader.
-Is the model over or under-dispersed?
-Use graphs and tables as necessary to support your conclusions.

 We find that hours of relaxation is statistically significant at the p&lt;.001 level; it has a coefficient of 0.0415226, which means that an increase of one hour in relaxation time for a low-connected respondent will result in a 0.0415226-fold increase in the mean number of television hours consumed.
 This effect is statistically significant, but does not seem substantively significant.